denisjur/uniRepo/computerArchitecture/Testat1-Skalarprodukt/README.md

 Calculating the scalar product of two 3-dimensional vectors.
 Displaying the results in hexadecimal format using the printf function from the C standard library.

-## 🛠️  Getting Started: Assemble and Link the Program:
+## 🛠️ Getting Started: Assemble and Link the Program

 To prepare the program for execution, assemble and link it using the following command: